JasonPhone/tray/README.md

 # Build and Run

+TRay is OK with clang 15.0.7.
+Some builtin function may fail MSVC.

 `cd build` and `build ..` should be ok.
 The required libs should be libglfw.a only, for supporting ImGUI and some other features based on OpenGL.

 I dislike build systems, so any related problems please work it out by yourself.
-I am trying to make it ok on most platforms, by writing (for me) most portable codes.
+I am trying to make it OK on most platforms, by writing (for me) most portable codes.

 # Project Structure